majeedk526/dimensions/README.md

 # Dimensions
-A system developed for Civil Engineering Department's Technical Fest for the event Dimensions to measure Displacement and Frequency in real time.
+A system developed for Civil Engineering Department's Technical Fest for the event Dimensions to measure Deflection and Frequency in real time of a sagging bridge.

 # Components used
 The system has been developed using following components